SudipBera083/SudipBera083/README.md

 - 👋 Hi, I’m @SudipBera083
 - 👀 I’m interested in python and web development.
 - 🌱 I’m currently learning IOT
-- 💞️ I’m looking to collaborate on the fied of python3 development.
+- 💞️ I’m looking to collaborate on the fied of python3 development and Java track.
 - 📫 How to reach me -> please drop a mail to sudipbera083@gmail.com

 <!---